shibatch/cputemp/README.md

 Instead of starting cputemp from /etc/rc.local, you can also start it using systemd.

-To do this, first copy cputemp.service to the /etc/systemd/system directory :
+To do this, edit cputemp.service and copy it to the /etc/systemd/system directory :
 `sudo cp cputemp.service /etc/systemd/system/`

 Next, reload the service file :
 `sudo systemctl daemon-reload`

 Then, start cputemp service :
-`sudo systemctl status cputemp.service`
+`sudo systemctl start cputemp.service`

 To enable cputemp service on every reboot :
 `sudo systemctl enable cputemp.service`

+Typically, there is no need to make any special changes to the settings for thermald or cpufreq in order to use cputemp.

 ### License